 Rachel is a member of the nursing group within the International Society of Paediatric Oncology (SIOP).
-She is a former Chair of the SIOP Paediatric Oncology in Developing Countries (PODC) Nursing Working Group.
-In that capacity she has advocated for and worked with nurses from Low and Middle Income Countries in looking to define base-line standards of care and a curriculum framework for nurse training and education.
+She is a former Chair of the SIOP Paediatric Oncology in Developing Countries Nursing Working Group, where she advocated for and worked with nurses from low- and middle-income countries to define base-line standards of nursing care.

 Scott is the Chair of the World Child Cancer USA Board.
 He is a Member of the Oncology Department at St Jude Children’s Research Hospital where he treats patients with leukaemia and lymphoma and conducts research on supportive care.
 His specific research interests include implementation of protocol-based therapy and development of co-operative paediatric oncology groups in low-income countries.

 Scott’s mission and passion is to improve survival rates for children in developing countries.
 He was previously the Chair of the SIOP PODC (Paediatric Oncology in Developing Countries) committee and the Director of Clinical Trials for St Jude’s International Outreach Programme.
 He is now the co-Chair of the Twinning, Collaboration & Support PODC working group.
 He assists twinning partner centres in Latin America, Africa, Asia and the Middle East.
 He also assists with content development for the free online oncology resource www.Cure4Kids.org